Not only does HVAC pay well, but it’s also one of the fastest-growing jobs in the United States.

 What Do HVAC Techs Do?

-HVAC means heating, ventilation and air conditioning.
-It’s a an ideal career if you love mechanics, are patient and proficient in critical thinking.
+HVAC means heating, ventilation, and air conditioning.
+It’s an ideal career if you love mechanics, are patient, and are proficient in critical thinking.

 As a tech, you’ll handle units in homes and commercial places.

 Some of your work may include:

 - Taking a look at and testing components and units